Computer screen displaying command prompt with network ping commands and timeout results.

 What's the difference between managed IT and a break-fix model?

-Break-fix means you pay hourly ($150-$300/hour in Los Angeles) only when something breaks, with no proactive maintenance or monitoring.
+Break-fix means you pay hourly ($150-$300 per hour in Los Angeles) only when something breaks, with no proactive maintenance or monitoring.
 Managed IT provides ongoing monitoring, maintenance, and support for a predictable monthly fee.
-While break-fix seems cheaper initially, businesses typically spend 2-3x more annually due to emergency rates, increased downtime, and reactive rather than preventative approach.
+While break-fix seems cheaper initially, businesses typically spend 2-3x more annually due to emergency rates, increased downtime, and a reactive rather than preventative approach.
 Managed IT also includes strategic planning that break-fix relationships don't provide.

 Do I need cyber insurance if I have managed IT services?